cdzombak/driveway-monitor/README.md

 - `cdzombak/driveway-monitor:*-amd64-cuda`: NVIDIA image for amd64 hosts
 - `cdzombak/driveway-monitor:*-amd64-cpu`: CPU-only image for amd64 hosts

-An Apple Silicon & Raspberry Pi compatible arm64 image (`cdzombak/driveway-monitor:arm64-*`) is planned ([see issue #2](https://github.com/cdzombak/driveway-monitor/issues/2)).
+  `cdzombak/driveway-monitor:*-arm64`: image for arm64 hosts (e.g. Apple Silicon and Raspberry Pi 4/5)

 > [!NOTE]
 > To run the model on an Apple Silicon GPU, you'll need to set up a Python virtualenv and run `driveway-monitor` directly, not via Docker.
-See "Running under Python/virtualenv" below.
+See "Running with Python" below.

 Running a one-off `driveway-monitor` process with Docker might look like: